-- A scholarship worth \$2,500 that may be used at any CCi campus for training that is more advanced than the one from which the nominee has graduated,
+- 1. A scholarship worth \$2,500 that may be used at any CCi campus for training that is more advanced than the one from which the nominee has graduated, and

-- A plague, and
+- 2. A plaque

-- \$100 Visa gift card.
+- 3. \$100 Visa gift card

-Regional and National Dream Award: Following the close of the nomination period for the Campus Dream Award, the Regional and National recipients will be selected from the campus nominees by the divisional leadership and the executive management team.
+Regional & National Dream Award: Following the close of the nomination period for the Campus Dream Award, the regional and national recipients will be selected from the campus nominees by the divisional leadership and the executive management team.

-The Regional winners will be selected from the pool of campus winners and will receive:
+The regional winners will be selected from the pool of campus winners and will receive:

-- A regional trophy, and - \$1,000 Visa gift card.
+- 1. A regional trophy - 2. \$1,000 Visa gift card

-The National award will be given to the nominee with the most compelling story and highest level of achievement.
+The national award will be given to the nominee with the most compelling story and highest level of achievement.
 The award will be announced to the winner by the end of August and will be presented at the Fall CCi Presidents' Meeting.
 The award will include:

-- A full scholarship that may be used at any CCi campus for training that is more advanced than the program

-from which the recipient has graduated,

-- An all-expenses paid trip to the Fall Presidents' Meeting,

-- \$2,500 Visa gift card,

-- A trophy,

-- · A letter of recognition, and

-- A nomination to the Association of Private Sector Colleges and Universities (APSCU) Great Award.
+- 1. A full scholarship that may be used at any CCi campus for training that is more advanced than the program from which the recipient has graduated, - 2.
+An all-expense paid trip to the Fall Presidents' Meeting, - 3. \$2,500 Visa gift card, - 4.
+A trophy, - 5.
+A letter of recognition, and - 6.
+A nomination to the Association of Private Sector Colleges and Universities (APSCU) Great Award.